RichardHightower/jparse-mini/README.md

 # JParse - Easy JSON Parsing

-JParse is a small, [fast](https://github.com/nats-io/jparse/wiki#is-jparse-fast), and compliant JSON parser that implements events parsing and index overlay.
+JParse mini, [fast](https://github.com/nats-io/jparse/wiki#is-jparse-fast), and compliant JSON parser that implements events parsing and index overlay.
+It is based on JParse but removes the event parser and function table support.

 # Goals